 #2: Zipp 454

-The sawtoothed 454s turn in a solid second-place performance behind the 808s, but also climb better, so you might pick them up if you want a slightly lighter rig.
+The sawtoothed Zipp 454s turn in a solid second-place performance behind the 808s on flat/rolling routes, but they also climb much better than the 808’s, so you might pick them up if you want a slightly lighter rig for mixed courses.

 149,200 Drops to purchase, must be Level 15+